ridler/DatabaseDescription/README.md

 </tr>
 </table>

-- Functional Dependencies:
+- Functional Dependencies: all values in each table are functionally determined by the primary key.
-- Multivalued Dependencies:
+- Multivalued Dependencies: the friends table.
+The presence of a row (userID, friendID) requires another row (userID, friendID) that is the reverse of the first row.

 ## OLTP Queries